Spaghetti Bolognese On A Plate

 12. Tuna noodle casserole, tuna, cooked pasta and cream of chicken soup.
 Brings back memories, right?
 I grew up on this stuff.

 13. Tacos with cans of roast beef, cans of chicken, or cans of cooked ground beef.
-Add some freeze-dried cheese, salsa and you have dinner.
+Add some freeze-dried cheese and salsa and you have dinner.

-14. Bean soup, grab a soup pot and add your favorite beans that you like with some cooked rice and vegetables.
-Soups by Linda
+14. Bean soup, grab a soup pot, and add your favorite beans with some cooked rice and vegetables.
+Ham and Bean Soup

 15. Macaroni and cheese, boil your favorite pasta, add some freeze-dried cheese with a little butter and milk and you have a family favorite.
 Linda’s Mac and Cheese